 The beauty and appeal of the lakes and rivers and forests of the Muskoka and Haliburton areas south of Algonquin turned them into Ontario's "cottage country" once automobiles and highways made weekend escapes from the southern cities possible.
 The canals and locks of the Trent-Severn Waterway provide boaters with a unique way to experience the beauty of this region.
 Algonquin and these parts of central Ontario are especially beautiful during the fall as the leaves of the hardwood trees change colour.

-[ The "Kawartha Cruise" page listed in the menu above contains photos from a five-day cruise through central Ontario from Peterborough to Big Chute, near Georgia Bay.
-It passes through some locations depicted here, but sees them from a different perspective. ]
+The "Kawartha Cruise" page listed in the menu above links to photos from a five-day cruise through central Ontario from Peterborough to Big Chute, near Georgian Bay.
+It passes through some of the locations depicted here, but sees them from a different perspective.

 The links to the Pictures Files are below the Sample Images.
 A Map and a Table of Contents are provided below that, both in on-screen and printable forms.

-Here are a few sample images from the picture files.
+Here are a few sample images from the picture file.
 You can click or tap on these to see larger versions.

-You can access the PDF pictures files by clicking or tapping on the links below.
+You can access the PDF pictures file by clicking or tapping on the link below.

 This file begins with images from Algonquin Provincial Park, then moves south through Muskoka and Haliburton, and finishes with photos from three locations on the Trent-Severn Waterway – Bobcaygeon, Fenlon Falls, and Peterborough.